Sima Yi: Promoting agriculture in the Huai River region

 Sima Yi's aim was to destroy the Wu forces' sources of food in the Huai River region so once Zhuge Ke burnt the supplies in Wan, Sima Yi felt more at ease.
-He then implemented the tuntian policy and large-scale agricultural and irrigation works in the region.
+He then implemented the tuntian policy of agricultural military colonies, alongside large-scale agricultural and irrigation works in the region.
 In late January or February 244, Cao Fang sent an emissary to meet Sima Yi at Huainan Commandery and honour him for his achievements in promoting agriculture in the region.

-Power struggle with Cao Shuang
+Struggle with Cao Shuang

 Throughout the early years of Cao Shuang and Sima Yi's co-regency, the former attempted to consolidate his political influence while only briefly paying respect to Sima Yi based on his status and seniority.
 Cao Shuang put his brothers in command of the military, promoted his close aides to higher positions in the imperial court, and made changes to the political structure to benefit himself and his clique.
 He also silenced those who stood against him, his associates, and their combined interests.